Basement Finishing For Resale Compliance In South Jordan, UT

 Basement Insulation Standards

-According to basement insulation code Utah, certain R-values are needed for:
+According to the basement insulation code Utah residents are required to follow, certain R-values are needed for:

 • Basement walls